 What’s easier than an all-in-one lunch meat sandwich roll?
 Even though our Paleo kids are skipping bread, it’s important to present protein in a way that’s both fun and easy to eat.
 Enter lunch meat rolls!
 I simply roll up some clean lunch meat, like turkey, ham or salami from Applegate Naturals, and place it in my girls lunch box.
 Some kids love a little mustard or Primal Kitchen Mayo in the middle.
 You could also include lettuce on the inside or outside of the roll, or cucumber or pickle on the inside, and point them toward a little dipping sauce if you’re feeling fancy!

 When our kids want an alternative to lunch meat wraps, a flat wrapper is a great option!
-My two favorites are Pure Wraps and Siete Foods’ Tortillas.
-Both hold up very well as wraps in a lunch box, and make “sandwiches” less messy for little fingers.
+My favorites are Pure Wraps, Paleo on the Go Tortillas (AIP friendly!), and Siete Foods’ Tortillas.
+All three options hold up very well as wraps in a lunch box, and make “sandwiches” less messy for little fingers.
 Both Pure Wraps and Siete offer tortillas in several flavors, and Siete’s tortillas in particular vary quite a bit in texture, so it might be worthwhile to see which flavors your kids like best.